5 Ways for Educators to Get Their Retirement Savings on Track

 5. Ask for help from a financial advisor

-An experienced financial advisor familiar with educators can assist with budgeting, debt restructuring and personal retirement accounts — as well as provide information on investment products that could help grow your retirement savings.
+An experienced financial advisor familiar with educators can assist with budgeting, debt restructuring, and personal retirement accounts — as well as provide information on investment products that could help grow your retirement savings.

 The takeaway

 It's easy to get caught up in today and not think about tomorrow.
-But putting your future retirement needs on the back burner may mean your finances are not ready for retirement when you are.
+But putting your future retirement needs on the backburner may mean your finances are not ready for retirement when you are.

 Making your retirement savings a priority now is key to being ready for the future.

-Planning for retirement can feel daunting as a school employee — especially when the economy is challenging and your workload is heavy.
+Planning for retirement can feel daunting as a K-12 school employee — especially when the economy is challenging and your workload is heavy.
 Fortunately, help is available.
 If you’re a Texas teacher or school employee, trust that the RBFCU Retirement Program is here to guide you through your retirement preparations.